 “Because she’s your best friend, she allows you to have your own space and time to think things over before telling her.
 But I’m your girlfriend and I won’t allow you to sink any deeper into Morbid-Land than you already are.
 In short, best friends are understanding while girlfriends are pushy.”

-Jacky lets out another smile, staring at Joanne intently as she’s concentrating on her driving.
+Jacky let out another smile, staring at Joanne intently as she was concentrating on her driving.
 He must admire her for being able to talk so seriously and so philosophically while she could still concentrate on driving.

 “Well?
-Out with it already,” Joanne’s voice resumes with its calm tone.
+Out with it already,” Joanne’s voice resumed with its calm tone.
 “What is it this time?”

 “How did you know though?”
-Jacky asks, repeating his previous question.
+Jacky asked, repeating his previous question.

-“Although I know you were joking when we were arguing earlier, but there’s this strong hostility in the air that I couldn’t ignore.
+“Although I know you were joking when we were arguing earlier, there was this strong hostility in the air that I couldn’t ignore.
 It’s like you want to get some of that anger out along with the nonsense argument too.
 And I can read lips too.
 Just because I was focused on the customers did not mean I wasn’t paying attention to you and Xiao Qiao.”

-“Remind me not to talk about you when you’re around,” Jacky jokes.
+“Remind me not to talk about you when you’re around,” Jacky joked.

 “Well?
 I’m still waiting for the answer.”

-Jacky turns serious again, letting out a sigh.
+Jacky turned serious again, letting out a sigh.
 “I sense something happening on Valentine’s Day that I can’t prevent.”

-Joanne reaches over and grabs Jacky’s hand at the red light.
+Joanne reached over and grabbed Jacky’s hand at the red light.
 “Whatever decision James ge made, it will be over by the time you come back, so you must remember not to cause anymore ripples between your relationship with him.
 Even if we all couldn’t agree on that decision, but we have to show some support.
 I was the lucky one whom everyone accepted, wouldn’t it be fair to show James ge some support after what he did for us?”
-She lets go of his hand and drives on again.
+She let go of his hand and drove on again.

-It was a long speech but she’s a fast talker.
-What’s strange was her ability to keep her voice leveled at the same time, making it sound so smooth and slow—full of logic.
+It was a long speech, but she was a fast talker.
+What was strange was her ability to keep her voice leveled at the same time, making it sound so smooth and slow—full of logic.

-“Sometimes I still can’t understand you,” Jacky admits finally.
+“Sometimes I still can’t understand you,” Jacky admitted finally.

-“That’s good,” Joanne says, accelerating a bit.
+“That’s good,” Joanne said, accelerating a bit.
 “So you won’t be bored with me so soon.”

-“Or would I be scare of you thus leading to…”
+“Or would I be scared of you thus leading to…”

 Joanne couldn’t help but reach over and slap his shoulder real quick.

-Jacky smiles.
+Jacky smiled.
 “What happened to the reassuring girlfriend?”

-Joanne still has on her hostile expression.
+Joanne still had on her hostile expression.
 “She left the building for the moment.”

-When they reach the last red light before Joanne’s house, she makes a left turn instead of going straight like Jacky thought she would.
+When they reached the last red light before Joanne’s house, she made a left turn instead of going straight like Jacky thought she would.

 “Why did you turn?”
-Jacky asks, turning his attention back on her.
+Jacky asked, turning his attention back on her.

-He watches in silence as the familiar landscape passes by and then a hint of the seaside coming up.
-He smiles upon recognizing the scene.
-It is until they’re standing by the seaside and inhaling the heavy salted air that they speak up again.
+He watched in silence as the familiar landscape passed by and then a hint of the seaside coming up.
+He smiled upon recognizing the scene.
+It wasn’t until they were standing by the seaside and inhaling the heavy salted air that they spoke up again.

 “So, what’s the purpose of coming here this time around?”
-Jacky asks.
+Jacky asked.

-She doesn’t reply but drops down to pick some small rocks pressed into the sand with occasional waves crashing into it.
-She stands up again after having picked up the right amount.
-With a smile, she hands it over to him one by one.
+She didn’t reply but dropped down to pick some small rocks pressed into the sand with occasional waves crashing into it.
+She stood up again after having picked up the right amount.
+With a smile, she handed it over to him one by one.

 “What for?”
-He asks, half amused and half surprised.
+He asked, half amused and half surprised.

-“A very effective cure for anger and frustration,” She replies with a smile, brushing some dirt particles off her fingers at the same time.
+“A very effective cure for anger and frustration,” She replied with a smile, brushing some dirt particles off her fingers at the same time.
 “Remember what happened the first time we met?”

-He pretends to have forgotten so she could re-tell the story.
+He pretended to have forgotten so she could recount the story.
 “What?”

-“I was venting my anger by throwing rocks out and wasn’t looking where I was throwing.
+“I was venting my anger by throwing rocks and wasn’t looking where I was throwing.
 Who would when they’re mad, right?
-Then…” She lets out a nervous laugh.
+Then…” She let out a nervous laugh.

-She hits his shoulder with her hand but he catches it this time around with his free hand.
+She hit his shoulder with her hand, but he caught it this time around with his free hand.

-“You didn’t even get mad at me but ended up asking me if I hurt my hand,” She continues.
+“You didn’t even get mad at me but ended up asking me if I hurt my hand,” She continued.
 “And you told me I was only hurting myself by getting mad and not others, so…I’m telling you now…do you want to try it out?”
-She gestures towards the rocks in his other hand.
+She gestured toward the rocks in his other hand.
 “Or…”

-Before she could finish, he returns the rocks to its sandy home by releasing it one by one, emptying his hand.
-He takes hold of her shoulders and hugs her to him.
+Before she could finish, he returned the rocks to its sandy home by releasing it one by one, emptying his hand.
+He took hold of her shoulders and hugged her to him.

 “What would I do without you?”
-He asks after a minute of silence.
+He asked after a minute of silence.

 “No, what would I do without you?”
-She asks back.
+She asked back.

 © Monday, July 7th, 2008